First-half and second-half statistics

 Example

-You can view an example on the halftime stats page for the Bundesliga.
+You can view an example on the First-half / second-half stats page for the Bundesliga.

 Avoiding pitfalls

-Second-half statistics are not calculated within the same context as first-half statistics, in the sense that when
+Second-half statistics are obvioudly calculated based on a different context than that of first-half statistics, in the sense that for example when

-the second-half is about to start, some teams may already be 1 or 2 goals behind and could decide to play in a different way
+the second-half is about to start, some teams may already be one or two goals behind and could decide to play in a different way

-than they would should the score be level at the break.
+than they would have played had the score been level at the break.

-If we take the example of a team that is good at clinging to an early lead, without necessarily scoring a lot of goals in the
+If we take the example of a team that is good at clinging to an early lead, they are not under the same type of pressure to score more goals in the second half as a team that would be trailing at half-time.

 as draws in that context.

-Such a situation would not necessarily mean that the team is weaker in second halves, as it may also mean that
+Such a situation would not necessarily mean that the team has been underperforming in their second halves, as it may also mean that

-the team has often done most of the job during the first-half, and has been spending most of its second halves defending their lead.
+the team has done most of the job during the first-half, and has been spending most of its second halves defending its lead.

 that draws in the second-half tables do not necessarily carry the same meaning as draws in the first-half table.